mozilla/ichnaea/docs/install/deploy.rst

 Docker Config
 =============

-The :ref:`the development section <devel>` describes how to set up an environment used for working on and developing Ichnaea itself.
+The :ref:`the development section <localdev>` describes how to set up an environment used for working on and developing Ichnaea itself.
 For a production install, you should use pre-packaged docker images, instead of installing and setting up the code from Git.